Pascal273/Python-OC-Lettings/README.md

   - click on `Generate API Key`

-5. A Circleci account to that connects to the git repo of this project:
+5. A Circleci account, that connects to the git repo of this project:
 - Inside your project go to: `Project Settings` > `Environment Variables`
 - click on `Add Environment Variable`
 - add the following <b>KEY | VALUE</b> pairs to your environment: